ABOUT GBC

 If a student does not pay funds due to GBC to cover their balance on their account, the student's records will be placed on financial hold.
 This means he/she will not be permitted to register for classes or receive transcripts until the balance is paid.

-Great Basin College’s responsibilities in regard to the Return of Title IV funds:
+Great Basin College's responsibilities in regard to the Return of Title IV funds

-Student’s Responsibilities in Regard to the Return of Title IV Funds:
+Student's responsibilities in regard to the Return of Title IV funds

 All institutional aid provided by Great Basin College is based on need or non-need and academic achievement.
 Any change in enrollment status may cause the amount of the award to be recalculated.
-A drop in enrollment to 0 units requires the funds to be repaid up to 100% of the disbursed amount.
+A drop in enrollment to 0 units could require the funds to be repaid up to 100% of the disbursed amount.

 Refer to GBC's Financial Aid Office Satisfactory Academic Progress Policy to determine how a withdrawal will impact future financial aid eligibility.